Noahide Seven Commandments Torah classes

 The Nefesh controls the animals created on the FORTH, FIFTH and SIXTH Days

-The Neshama controls the soul of Adam, created before the Sabbath.
+The Neshama controls the soul of Adam, created on real Earth before the Sabbath.

-These three souls’ levels form a spiritual ‘Umbilical Cord’ that connects us to our CREATOR’s Lips.
-We take this invisible cord with us wherever we go.
+These three souls’ levels form an ‘Umbilical Cord’ that connects us to our CREATOR’S Lips.

-The Torah does not elaborate how many trees there were in Eden, but today we can discover them with the help of the Biblical Computer Code.
-To our complete amazement, the code uncovers the name of score of trees hidden in the text.
-These are trees known to grow in the Holy Land, such as pomegranate, olive, vine, fig, palm, and others.
+As it turns out, the Code discovers name of score of trees hidden in the text.
+The common thread is that they are all known to grow in the Holy Land, such as pomegranate, olive, vine, fig, palm, and more.

 Two Trees stood out: